‘Save me’: Texas man’s in-custody death raises key questions

 Ambler was later pronounced dead.

-Williamson County sheriff’s department of internal affairs investigators determined in a report that deputies did not violate the agency’s pursuit or use-of-force policies, according to the Statesmen..
-There is no indication in the report that the deputies faced any action against them or were forced to take time off because of the incident.
+Investigators with the Williamson County sheriff’s department of internal affairs determined in a report that the deputies did not violate the agency’s pursuit or use-of-force policies, according to the Statesmen.
+The report did not indicate whether the deputies faced any disciplinary action or were forced to take time off because of the incident.

 Ambler’s death was ruled a homicide, according to the report made to the state attorney general’s office, which noted that the homicide could have been “justifiable.”
-An autopsy revealed he died of congestive heart failure and hypertensive cardiovascular disease associated with morbid obesity “in combination with forcible restraint.
+An autopsy revealed he died of congestive heart failure and hypertensive cardiovascular disease associated with morbid obesity “in combination with forcible restraint.”

 Margaret Moore, district attorney for Travis County, which includes the part of Austin where Ambler died, said her civil rights division is still investigating the death, though she did not indicate why the probe has taken 15 months.
 She added that her office intends to present the case to a grand jury.